Distance Training Program

 MD-based DTP Session: Meeting at various locations in Montgomery County, including Carderock, Lake Needwood, Capital Crescent Trail.
 Location is convenient for northern DC and Montgomery County residents.
 Sessions meet SUNDAYS at 8:30 AM.
 (Session time may move earlier as program progresses to accommodate longer runs.)
 Note: There is no one main meeting spot for this group -- coaches will confirm which trail you'll run through weekly email communications.
 The first info session/informal run and breakfast will meet at the =PR= Rockville store.

-To register for this program, click HERE!
+Registration is OPEN!
+Click HERE to register for all sites/locations.
 If you are a past =PR= Training participant and haven't registered for a program recently, you'll note that we are using a new registration tool so you'll need to create new credentials; however, if you've registered for a =PR= race before, you should be able to use those credentials to login.
 The process is very streamlined compared to the past =PR= Training Registration and should minimize confusion.
 Coaches will collect additional information from you as well.Note: We prioritize your safety and seek to maximize your learning and development as an athlete as you participate in the Distance Training Program and all group training programs from =PR= Training.
 Thus, depending on the situation, we may require that participants leave their iPods behind while in class.
 The final decision is made by each session's coach, but the overall program philosophy is that if you can't hear traffic, your coach, or your peers, at worst you are at risk, and at best you aren't getting everything you could from the program.